sathya43/Sathyanarayana_BED_LAB5/README.md

 Actuator End point: http://localhost:8080/actuator

-Please refer the screenshots folder to have a look at working endpoints which are available
+Please refer the screenshots folder to have a look at working endpoints which are available.
+Refer EmployeeManagement.pdf under screenshots folder if screenshots are not accesible.